 Matters of Trustee Governance

-Media requests concerning trustee governance may be sent directly to Ron Falk, Board Chair.
+Media requests concerning trustee governance may be sent directly to Rick Peters, Board Chair.

 Bob Wiebe, Communications Manager